mattkline13/dotfiles/README.md

-# bash_profile
+# Terminal

-The bash profile that I am currently using to make my life easier
+The bash profile that I am currently using to make my life easier with the color scheme and terminal set that I use.